 The Paris Convention for the Protection of Industrial Property, signed in Paris in 1883, was one of the first intellectual property treaties and is administered by WIPO.
-The Convention applies to all categories of industrial property such as patents, trade and by the laws of some countries), trade names and geographical indications.
+The Convention applies to all categories of industrial property such as patents, trade and service marks, industrial designs, utility models (a kind of "small patent" provided for by the laws of some countries), trade names and geographical indications.
 As of 2013, the Convention has 175 contracting member countries.
 India became a member of the Paris Convention in December 1998.
 The principal features are: